July Highlight - Faculty Choice

 Galileo Galilei, 1564-1642.
 Dialogo di Galileo Galilei Linceo matematico sopraordinario dello stvdio di Pisa.
 Florence, Landini, 1632.

-In September 1610, using his 3x refracting telescope (later improved to 30x), Galileo observed that Venus exhibited a full set of phases similar to that of the Moon.
+In September 1610, using his 3x refracting telescope (later improved to 30x), Galileo observed that Venus exhibited a full set of phases similar to that of the moon.
 Copernicus’ heliocentric model of the solar system predicted this.
-In 1615, the Inquisition concluded that heliocentrism was false and contrary to scripture, placing works advocating the Copernican system on the index of banned books and forbidding Galileo from advocating it.
-In 1632, hoping that the religiopolitical climate was finally favorable, Galileo published Dialogue Concerning the Two Chief World Systems with formal authorization from the Inquisition and papal permission.
-It was a bestseller; yet the situation was still fraught, and it was suppressed by the Inquisition in 1633.
+However, the Inquisition concluded in 1615 that heliocentrism was false and contrary to scripture, and works advocating the Copernican system were banned.
+In 1632, hoping that the religiopolitical climate was finally favorable, Galileo published Dialogue Concerning the Two Chief World Systems with papal permission and forman authorization from the Inquisition.
+It was a best-seller, yet the situation was still fraught; in1633, Galileo's book was suppressed by the Inquisition.

-The Posner copy was purchased in 1954 from H.P Kraus who noted that the previous owner was Baron Horace de Landau, 1824-1903, of Florence, Italy.
+The Posner Collection copy was purchased in 1954 from H.P.
+Kraus, who noted that the previous owner was Baron Horace de Landau (1824-1903) of Florence, Italy.